SohamMalakar/Fun-Assembly/README.md

 SCNL $var1
 ```

-Here, the compiler takes input upto the next newline character from the keyboard and assign it to the variable `$var1`.
+Here, the interpreter takes input upto the next newline character from the keyboard and assign it to the variable `$var1`.

 ---